blogfoster/wp-blogfoster-insights/blogfoster-insights/trunk/README.txt

 = Who can use this plugin? =

-Every blogger who is interested in its users.
+Every blogger who is interested in its audience.

 == Changelog ==